NixOS/nixpkgs/doc/contributing/coding-conventions.chapter.md

 In Nixpkgs, there are generally three different names associated with a package:

-- The `name` attribute of the derivation (excluding the version part).
+- The `name` (excluding the version part) or `pname` attribute of the derivation.
 This is what most users see, in particular when using `nix-env`.

 - The variable name used for the instantiated package in `all-packages.nix`, and when passing it as a dependency to other functions.
 Typically this is called the _package attribute name_.
 This is what Nix expression authors see.
 It can also be used when installing using `nix-env -iA`.

 - The filename for (the directory containing) the Nix expression.

 Most of the time, these are the same.
-For instance, the package `e2fsprogs` has a `name` attribute `"e2fsprogs-version"`, is bound to the variable name `e2fsprogs` in `all-packages.nix`, and the Nix expression is in `pkgs/os-specific/linux/e2fsprogs/default.nix`.
+For instance, the package `e2fsprogs` has a `pname` attribute `"e2fsprogs"`, is bound to the variable name `e2fsprogs` in `all-packages.nix`, and the Nix expression is in `pkgs/os-specific/linux/e2fsprogs/default.nix`.

 There are a few naming guidelines:

-- The `name` attribute _should_ be identical to the upstream package name.
+- The `name` or `pname` attribute _should_ be identical to the upstream package name.

-- The `name` attribute _must not_ contain uppercase letters — e.g., `"mplayer-1.0rc2"` instead of `"MPlayer-1.0rc2"`.
+- The `name` or `pname` attribute _must not_ contain uppercase letters — e.g., `"mplayer-1.0rc2"` instead of `"MPlayer-1.0rc2"`.

-- The version part of the `name` attribute _must_ start with a digit (following a dash) — e.g., `"hello-0.3.1rc2"`.
+- The version part of the `name` attribute or `version` _must_ start with a digit (following a dash) — e.g., `"hello-0.3.1rc2"`.

 - If a package is not a release but a commit from a repository, then the version part of the name _must_ be the date of that (fetched) commit.
 The date _must_ be in `"YYYY-MM-DD"` format.
-Also append `"unstable"` to the name - e.g., `"pkgname-unstable-2014-09-23"`.
+Also prepend `"unstable"` to the version - e.g., `"pkgname-unstable-2014-09-23"` or `pname = "pkgname"; version = "unstable-2014-09-23"`.

 - Dashes in the package name _should_ be preserved in new variable names, rather than converted to underscores or camel cased — e.g., `http-parser` instead of `http_parser` or `httpParser`.
 The hyphenated style is preferred in all three package names.